mrandri19/polito-numerical-optimization/README.md

 * Laboratory 2 (Steepest descent for nonlinear functions and application to Lotka-Volterra coefficients estimation)

-* Stochastic Optimization: exercises done in the stochastic optimization lectures
+* Stochastic Optimization
+  * Simulation based approaches
+  * Stochastic gradient descent and application to predictive maintainance